Edgar Percival E.P.9: Operational history

 The prototype (registered G-AOFU) first flew on 21 December 1955.
 After a demonstration tour of Australia four aircraft were ordered as crop-sprayers and an initial batch of 20 was built.
 Two aircraft were bought by the British Army in 1958.
-In the same year, Samlesbury Engineering Limited acquired rights to the design and formed a subsidiary named the Lancashire Aircraft Company.
-Lancashire Aircraft renamed the aircraft the Lancashire Prospector but only six more were built, the last of which was fitted with a Armstrong Siddeley Cheetah radial engine as the sole new build Mark Two.
+In the same year, Samlesbury Engineering Limited acquired the whole project which became a subsidiary named the Lancashire Aircraft Company.
+Lancashire Aircraft Company renamed the aircraft the Lancashire Prospector but only six more were built, the last of which was fitted with a Armstrong Siddeley Cheetah radial engine as the sole new build Mark Two.

 In early 1958 World Wide Helicopters Ltd were operating three EP-9s out of Tripoli, Libya, on flights into and around the Libyan Sahara in support of oil exploration companies (mainly Esso-Libya).
 These aircraft were registered G-APCR, 'PCS and 'PCT, their construction numbers being 21, 24 and 25 respectively.
 In 1959 'PCR suffered a non-fatal accident in the far southwest of the country and may not have been subsequently recovered.
 The other two aircraft were sold in late 1959/early 1960.

 In 1959 Kingsford Smith Aviation of Bankstown, Australia re-engined two aircraft with an Armstrong Siddeley Cheetah 10 radial engine as the EP-9C.

 The E.P.9s in their various guises had a long and successful lifespan as private aircraft, utilized in multi-role STOL operations as an agricultural sprayer, light cargo aircraft, jump aircraft, air ambulance and glider tug.
 One EP-9 N747JC had a more chequered career and was one of two evaluated by the British Army Air Corps with serial XM819.
 It was once owned in the late 1960s by a gang of international smugglers who found it the ideal way to smuggle stolen furs and counterfeit Swiss francs between England and Belgium.
 Although the criminals were apprehended in 1969, the EP-9 was finally offered for sale in Belgium in 1972.
 After three years of pleasure flying in England, the aircraft was shipped to the United States where it was stored in a Wisconsin barn until 1999.
-After extensive restoration, N747JC appeared at Oshkosh in 2001-03, and in 2008 the aircraft was for sale.
-Per the current owner, the aircraft is for sale as of April 2015.
+After extensive restoration, N747JC appeared at Oshkosh in 2001-03 and 2011, and as of October 2023, is registered to the Warbirds of The World Air Museum in New Mexico.